-Dear Fred :-
+Dear Fred:---

-Under the shadow of the many historic places in your city, where American blood was shed for liberty, and with the nation where American blood was sound of marching feet and the clang of now in war, and the sound of marching feet and the clang of sword and gun, all about you, I know the old spirit of patriotism will run high.
+Under the shadow of the many historic places in your city, under the shadow of the shed for liberty, and with the nation where American now in war, the sound of marching feet and the clang of sword tyou I know the old spirit of patriotism will run h gh.
 Oh, that I could be with you.
-There will be sadness too, for Dr. Abbott will be missing from his accustomed place, and his voice, always lifted up for the good of the Order, will not be heard.
-I would that I could be with you if only long enough to drop a word of appreciation upon his memory; his was a beautiful soul.
+There will be sadness too, for Dr. Abbott will be missing from his accustomed ness too, and his voice, always lifted up for the good of the Order, ill not be heard.
+I would that I could be with you if only long enough to drop a word of appreciation upon his memory; his was beautiful soul.
 Convey to all the brethren and to the Encampment my love for all and for the Order to which we have pledged our fealty.

 Yours sincerely,

-W. H. RUSSELL.
+W. H. RUSSELL